-There is another Omega-3 EFA, alpha-linolenic acid (ALA), which is abundant in flaxseed oil and other plant oils.
+There is another omega-3 EFA, alpha-linolenic acid (ALA), which is abundant in flaxseed, hemp seed, and other plant oils.

 Humans are capable of converting a small fraction of ALA to EPA and DHA.
-That is why flax seed oil can at least partially replace fish oils for people.
+That is why flaxseed oil can at least partially replace fish oils for humans.
 However, most scientists agree that dogs lack the metabolic pathways for such conversion.

 As we dug deeper and tried to find a quality supply of algae oil, we came to a shocking discovery.
-Almost all the algae oil on the market is made of GMO (genetically modified organisms) with some very, very costly exceptions.
+Almost all the algae oil on the market is made of GMO (genetically modified organisms).
 We also learned most algae oil production was linked to Monsanto’s patents and these GMO oils were present in a variety of natural brands including baby formula!

-In other words, the journey of looking for the perfect algae oil started with excitement and ended with big disappointment and concern.
-Algae omega oils were off the list.
+In other words, the journey of looking for the perfect algae oil started with excitement but ended with disappointment and concern.
+Algae omega oil was off the list.

 When I was in elementary school in the 70s, I remember one of our teachers saying that the oceans of the world contain an infinite source of food and fish.
-For many centuries, fish was a healthy and cheap source of food.
+For many centuries, fish was a healthy and cheap source of food and omega-3.
 Unfortunately, fish is not what it used to be.
 Most people are unaware there are several problems with fish and fish oils.

 A few years ago, I started using hair testing as one of the most reliable, accurate and inexpensive ways of determining the toxin levels of dogs.
 As I received hundreds and thousands of test results, I started to see the connection of elevated mercury levels with fish-based dog food and fish oils.

-I also learned dogs with elevated mercury levels have a greater propensity for epilepsy and chronic health problems.
+I also learned dogs with elevated mercury levels are more vulnerable to epilepsy and chronic health problems.
 Click here to read more.

-Longer living and larger fish that is higher on the food chain accumulates more mercury.
-This puts mackerel, marlin, orange roughy, shark, swordfish, tilefish, tuna, grouper and other larger ocean fish off the list as viable sources of omega oil.
+Fish that live for longer and larger fish that are higher up on the food chain accumulate more mercury.
+This removes mackerel, marlin, orange roughy, shark, swordfish, tilefish, tuna, groupers and other larger ocean fish off the list of viable sources of omega oils.

 And even if this fish didn’t contain high levels of mercury, the problem of overfishing is very serious and makes fish oils environmentally unsustainable.

-If you've used fish oil for your dog, I suggest you hair test your dog and also avoid any large fish or mixed fish oil blends.
+If you use or have used fish oil for your dog, I suggest you hair test your dog and avoid any large fish or mixed fish oil blends in the future.

 I have seen very few problems with salmon oil.
-It has a perfect balance of EPA and EFA and research confirms that the right omega oils have a very comparable anti-inflammatory effect to NSAID’s (non-steroidal anti-inflammatory drugs), without the serious side-effects.
+It has a perfect balance of EPA and EFA, and it is relatively low in mercury.

-But even salmon oil production has not been affected by human ignorance.
-Salmon overfishing is a serious problem and fish farming threatens the wild salmon stock by spreading disease when farmed salmon escapes in areas where it is not native.
+However, even salmon oil production has not escaped the effects of human ignorance.
+Salmon overfishing is a serious problem, and salmon farming threatens the wild salmon stock by spreading diseases when farmed salmon escapes into areas where they are not native.

 That is why I do not recommend oils made from sardines and small fish for dogs and why I no longer eat sardines.

-Those of you who are familiar with omega oils may have been using krill oil, the largest protein biomass on the planet.
-However, the latest research shows krill overfishing may seriously decrease them as a food source for fish, penguins and whales, which would have catastrophic consequences and could cause the whole food chain to collapse.
-Additionally, krill also appears to be sensitive to the effect of climate change.
+Those of you who are familiar with omega oils may have been using krill oil, made from the largest protein biomass on the planet.
+However, the latest research shows that krill overfishing seriously threatens this important food source for fish, penguins, and whales.
+Additionally, krill also appear to be sensitive to the effect of climate change.

-There is not a day where we do not hear about the negative impact on the environment, fish and wild animal populations.
-Ocean overfishing is a serious problem and we need to be responsible by reducing fish consumption.
+There is not a day where we do not hear about the negative impacts on the environment, fish and wild animal populations.
+Ocean overfishing is a serious problem, and we need to be responsible by reducing fish consumption.